-The striker finished with aplomb in the 58th minute, after controlling a long ball forward from Thiago Silva.Fred scored the only goal of the game as Brazil completed its World Cup preparations with a hard-fought 1-0 win over Serbia.
+The striker finished with aplomb in the 58th minute, after controlling a long ball forward from Thiago Silva

-The Selecao was struggling to break down its European opponents when, in the 58th minute, the forward expertly controlled a long ball forward from Thiago Silva before prodding home.
+The Selecao were struggling to break down their European opponents when, in the 58th minute, the forward expertly controlled a long ball forward from Thiago Silva before prodding home.

-Brazil had chances to add to its tally but was ultimately forced to settle for a narrow win.
+Brazil had chances to add to their tally but were ultimately forced to settle for a narrow win.

-Having not been tested by Panama in midweek, the World Cup host was at full strength for the clash against Ljubinko Drulovic's side.
+Having not been tested by Panama in midweek, the World Cup hosts were at full-strength for the clash against Ljubinko Drulovic's side.

 After a lively opening from both sides, Aleksandar Kolarov threatened first when he struck an effort wide of Julio Cesar's left-hand post after nine minutes.